 The effects of your WHY can trickle down into every area of your business.
-Your WHY is an important tool in to use in your brand and branding, I’ll explain this a little later on.
+Your WHY is an important tool in to use in your brand, and to get a fulfilling, impactful business that you LOVE.. but I’ll explain this a little later on.

 Finding out your WHY can be a tough task, so I’ve attempted to break it down into bite-sized steps.
 I have clients the ponder this for weeks and months before arriving at their WHY.
 It’s not something that you should rush – but is such a valuable process from both a personal and business perspective.